nofreeman11/GettingAndCleaningDataProject/CodeBook.md

 * fBodyBodyGyroJerkMag.meanFreq..

-## tidydata.csv
+## tidydata.txt
-contains 180 rows and 81 columns in a default csv format.
+contains 180 rows and 81 columns in a tab-delimited txt format.

 ### Columns
 * id